Abyss-Client/Abyss/README.md

 Please star this. 🙏

 ## About the loader
 Download the release/tag Loader, this loader will auto download the latest github released Abyss dll into the following path:
+# IF it sais "Error: Could not create remote thread!" then try: `Abyss Injector v1.5`
 ```java
 C:\Users\%USERNAME%\AppData\Roaming\.minecraft\libraries\Abyss.dll.
 ```